 It refers to the tone of language used by policymakers to describe a situation and the implications for actions.
 For example, if a central bank refers to inflation in a hawkish tone, it is likely that they will take aggressive actions by increasing interest rates and/or controlling the supply of money into the economy.

 A corporate bond that is issued by companies.
-These bonds have lower credit ratings than Investment Grade Bonds (the other main type of corporate bonds) and hence have a higher risk of default.
+These bonds have lower credit ratings than investment grade bonds (the other main type of corporate bonds) and hence have a higher risk of default.
 To compensate investors for taking this added risk, the yield on these bonds is higher.

 A way of tracking the overall performance of similar types of individual investments.
 For example, the FTSE 100 index tracks the performance of UK shares in the 100 largest companies by market value on the London Stock Exchange.